zhinst/zhinst-qcodes/docs/source/refactoring/index.rst

 The biggest change is probably the starting point.
 Instead of creating instances of the instruments directly the user now starts by creating a session to a data server.
-Since that is the underlying architecture of LabOne as well ist seamlessly integrates into the Zurich Instruments ecosystem.
+Since that is the underlying architecture of LabOne as well it seamlessly integrates into the Zurich Instruments ecosystem.

 .. code-block:: python